 Note that lenticular sclerosis is not the same as cataracts, which can impair vision.
 Cataracts are generally milky white in appearance, and can profoundly affect vision.
 Some breeds are more predisposed to cataracts than others, and cataracts can also develop secondary to another condition.
 If you suspect a cataract or are concerned about your dog’s vision, consult your veterinarian.

+The development of gray in their coat is a third way to estimate how old a dog is.
 Like humans, dog hair will usually begin to gray with age.
 Areas especially affected include the hair around the muzzle and eyes.

 Another thing you can do to estimate your dog’s age is to document subtle changes over the years.
 Look at photos from a few years ago and compare them to photos now (and don’t forget to upload them to your dog’s Embark profile).